breithbarbot/cropper-bundle/README.md

 # Cropper

-> Simple cropping tool for symfony 3
+> Simple cropping tool for symfony 3.4 and later

 Bundle based on the javascript plugin [Cropper](https://github.com/fengyuanchen/cropper) adapted for use under symfony 3